FabricMC/fabric-docs/develop/debugging.md

 @[code lang=java transcludeWith=:::problems:dev-logger](@/reference/latest/src/main/java/com/example/docs/debug/FabricDocsReferenceDebug.java)

-If you are not sure if you should print something outside a debugging session, the basic rule of thumb is to only print to the logger if something went wrong.
-Modpack devs and users don't care too much about, e.g., if your mod's items have been initialized, but they would like to know if a datapack wasn't loaded correctly due to typos etc.
+If you are unsure whether to log outside a debugging session, a good rule of thumb is to only log if something went wrong.
+Modpack devs and users don't care too much about, for example, items initializing; they would rather know if, for example, a datapack failed to load correctly.

 ### Locating Issues {#locating-issues}